Mom’s Apple Cake: The Best ‘Welcome Home’ Delight!

 Cut a piece of baking paper and adjust it properly into the baking tin you will use (I use a rounded one, 26cm in diameter).

 Next, Mom’s recipe says to sprinkle some sugar in the tin.
 I made this cake either following or ignoring this step.
 The only difference was that with the sugar version, the crust had burnt a little.
-It was perfectly fine without sugar.
+It was excellent without sugar.
 I would say it is an optional step.

 Place the apples in the baking tin, living an equal distance in between them.